 Both businesses and individuals can file for Chapter 11 bankruptcy.
 Once started, most collection efforts will stop due to bankruptcy's automatic stay provision.
 In a traditional Chapter 11 proceeding, a bankruptcy trustee isn't appointed to oversee the case.
 Instead, the debtor handles most duties handled by a trustee in other chapters.

 You'll create a plan of reorganization explaining how you will repay your debt.
 Unless your case qualifies as a small business case, the plan must be voted on by your creditors and confirmed by the court to proceed.
 If a small business case or individual case qualifies under the streamlined Subdivision V approach, your case will be appointed a trustee and move more like a Chapter 13 matter.

 Learn more about the Chapter 11 plan of reorganization.

 In a business filing, your dischargeable debt (debt that you are no longer responsible for) will be erased (discharged) once the court confirms your plan.
 However, you must still comply with any terms set forth by the plan itself.
-In a business filing, the discharge wipes out all debt that predates the filing immediately upon confirmation.
+The discharge wipes out all debt that predates the filing immediately upon confirmation in a business filing.

-An individual filing for Chapter 11 won't get the discharge until you have made all payments under the plan.
+An individual filing for Chapter 11 won't get the discharge until after making all plan payments.
 Also, an individual cannot wipe out some types of debt, such as domestic support obligations, some taxes, and liabilities incurred through fraud.

 Learn more about how Chapter 11 bankruptcy works.